Chart Color Schemes

 San Remo is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In San Remo, as per the latest Census evaluation, 82.9% of dwellings were houses, with the remaining 17.0% being semi-detached, apartments, or other types.
-This contrasts with Non-Metro Vic., where 93.3% of dwellings were houses and 6.7% were other types.
-Home ownership in San Remo stood at 48.9%, similar to Non-Metro Vic.'s rate.
-Mortgaged dwellings made up 27.9%, and rented dwellings accounted for 23.2%.
+In San Remo, as per the latest Census evaluation, 82.9% of dwellings were houses with the remaining 17.0% being semi-detached, apartments, or other types.
+This compares to Non-Metro Vic.'s figures of 93.3% houses and 6.7% other dwellings.
+Home ownership in San Remo stood at 48.9%, similar to Non-Metro Vic., with mortgaged properties at 27.9% and rented ones at 23.2%.
 The median monthly mortgage repayment was $1,800, higher than Non-Metro Vic.'s average of $1,450.
-Median weekly rent in San Remo was $301, compared to Non-Metro Vic.'s $295.
-Nationally, San Remo's median monthly mortgage repayment of $1,800 is lower than the Australian average of $1,863, and its median weekly rent of $301 is substantially below the national figure of $375.
+Weekly rent in San Remo was $301, compared to Non-Metro Vic.'s $295.
+Nationally, San Remo's mortgage repayments were lower at $1,863 and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing